wangzhou/uadk/docs/wd_design.md

 |       | *size* | Input | Indicate the memory size that needs to be |
 |       |        |       | allocated. |

-Return virtual address if it succeeds to allocate physical continuous memory from libwd.
-Return NULL if it fails to allocate physical continuous memory.
+Return virtual address if it succeeds.
+Return NULL if it fails.

-*wd_reserve_mem()* not only allocates memory in kernel, but also maps the physical address to virtual address.
+*wd_reserve_mem()* not only allocates memory, but also maps it to virtual address that could be accessed by CPU.
 Then it returns the virtual address if it succeeds.
 Actually the mapping is created by *wd_drv_mmap_qfr()*, and it's invoked in *wd_reserve_mem()* by default.

-Since hardware accelerator needs to access memory, vendor driver needs to provide physical address to hardware accelerator.
-Libwd helps vendor driver to maintain the mapping between virtual address and physical address, and returns physical address.
+Since hardware accelerator needs to access memory, vendor driver needs to provide address that could be accessed by hardware accelerator.
+Libwd helps vendor driver to maintain the mapping between virtual address and the address is recognized by accelerator, and returns the address.

 ***void \*wd_get_dma_from_va(struct wd_chan \*ch, void \*va);***